 TA 40791 18921 [EA90] – 1

 Showing signs of wear but still intact, the Easington south pillbox is seen here located about 87 metres from the cliff.
 Marine growth may initially make the image look slightly out of focus.
-In the background at the right of the picture is part of the Easington gas terminal [2 January 2014].
+In the background at the far right of the picture is part of the Easington gas terminal [2 January 2014].

 Reproduced from John Dossor (1955), ‘The Coast of Holderness: The problem of erosion’, Plate 9, Figure 2, Proceedings of the Yorkshire Geological Society, Vol 30, 133-145.
 By permission of the Council of the Yorkshire Geological Society.